adamysyim/quality-of-life-eco395m-final/README.md

 - Top 5 most livable cities in 2022 are: Raleigh, Columbus, Madison, Austin, Charlotte.
 Whereas, bottom 5 are: Detroit, New York, Los Angeles, Philadelphia, Miami.
 Most of the low ranking cities have poor scores on Purchasing Power Index.

 #### [Individual City] By exploring our interactive dashboard, you can choose whatever city you like and see the results.
-Here, we provide the result for Austin, Texas.
+Here, we provide the result for Austin, Texas as a representative.
 - Austin ranks 4th highest Quality of Life in the USA(7th in the world).
 For the last five years, Austin has maintained its ranking within top10
 - Compared to the US average of each index, Austin has better numbers on every index.
 Particularly, Austin has strong point on Purchasing Power Index, 158.21, which means the inhabitants of Austin with an average salary can afford to buy on an average 58% more goods and services than New York City residents with an average salary.
 Also, Austin has high points on the Safety Index which is 15% higher than the national average.